special theory of relativity

-The goal was the design & development of a communication system primarily for the transfer of knowledge in a defined context.
-During the process, we were to design basic forms of interaction, media-specific design problems, information architecture, information & data visualisation, the relationship between text as well as image & animation & protoypical implementation or simulation.
+The goal was the design and development of a communication system primarily for the transfer of knowledge in a defined context.
+During the process, we were to design basic forms of interaction, media-specific design problems, information architecture, information and data visualisation, the relationship between text as well as image and animation and protoypical implementation or simulation.

 The choice of the target group for this course was limited to flâneur or school class.
 It seemed less useful to us to prepare the Special Theory of Relativity (SToR) in such a way that it would arouse the interest of people passing by & at the same time the content of the ICS would do justice to the complexity of the topic.
-For this reason, we decided on a school class of middle & high school students between the ages of 15 & 18, depending on our topic & the initial design ideas.
+For this reason, we decided on a school class of middle and high school students between the ages of 15 and 18, depending on our topic and the initial design ideas.

 In a brainstorming session, we considered the context in which middle school students might come in contact with special relativity.
 First we decided on a science centre like Technorama.
 However, as the design process progressed, we focused more on teaching the theory in greater depth, so we decided that the use of the ICS should be accompanying or complementary to physics lessons.

-It quickly became clear that SToR is a complex & extremely wide-ranging subject.
+It quickly became clear that SToR is a complex and extremely wide-ranging subject.
 Too complex to be taught comprehensively in an ICS for middle school students.
-The search for already existing exhibits & explanatory treatments of the theme should provide initial inspiration for design approaches.
-We summarized the research results & the following questions emerged which we wanted to pursue further:
+The search for already existing exhibits and explanatory treatments of the theme should provide initial inspiration for design approaches.
+We summarized the research results and the following questions emerged which we wanted to pursue further:

 What does the theory contain?